 The departments of Theatre Arts and Communication Studies at San José State University are delighted to host “The Immigrant Experience in California through Literature and Theatre,” a National Endowment for the Humanities Summer Institute for School Teachers.
-The institute is held in San José, California.

 The institute examines how the experience of transnational immigration has been represented through literary and theatrical texts.
 Institute faculty are nationally and internationally renowned for their scholarship and artistic work at the intersection of immigration and the literary or theatrical arts.

-- Maxine Hong Kingston (author of Woman Warrior)
+- Maxine Hong Kingston (Author of Woman Warrior)

-- Luis Valdez (author of Zoot Suit)
+- Luis Valdez (Author of Zoot Suit)

-- Ping Chong (theatre artist)
+- Ping Chong (Theatre Artist)

-- Donna Gabaccia (professor, University of Minnesota)
+- Donna Gabaccia (Professor of History, University of Toronto Scarborough)

-- Judy Yung (professor, University of California, Santa Cruz)
+- Judy Yung (Professor, University of California, Santa Cruz)